 Questions about the scheduling and administration of final examinations often emerge in interpreting the guidelines that appear in the USC faculty manual.
-Combined with the strictures on culminating assessments in the week before Reading Day (the actual number of off-limits periods varies depending on your schedule; see the registrar's site for more information), a degree of uncertainty prompts questions to or within an academic unit.
+Combined with the restrictions on culminating assessments during the week before Reading Day (the actual number of off-limits periods varies depending on your schedule; see the Registrar's site for more information), a degree of uncertainty prompts questions to or within an academic unit.
 The intent of this document is to clarify ambiguities or uncertainties that may arise.
-The content provided here is based on input from the Provost’s office.
+The content provided here is based on input from the Office of the Provost.

 Are instructors required to give final examinations?

 A course instructor is not required to give a final examination.
-S/he does not need the dean's or academic head’s permission not to give one.
 However, the instructor should clearly specify whether or not a final assessment will be given during finals week within the course syllabus so that students can plan appropriately.